"It's fine, let me do it."

 "How many times have you done this before?"
 Sherlock insisted.

-"I don't think I want to be talking about this with you in the men's at a restaurant," John finally told him, a little stiffly.
-"You really shouldn't have come in here with me anyway."
+"I don't think I want to be talking about this with you in the mens," John finally told him, a little stiffly.
+"You shouldn't have come in here with me anyway."

 "Because you... just don't do things like that..."
 John shook his head, giving up for the time being.
 It had been too crazy a day for him to explain to someone - a grown man, a genius, and someone he'd met yesterday - why you shouldn't hover over people in a public toilet.
 Even if they only happened to be making a half-arsed effort to treat powder burns in their fingers after they'd shot someone dead...

-"That's your phone," Sherlock remarked as a high-pitched trilling sound emanated from John's left jeans pocket.
+"That's your phone," Sherlock said as a high-pitched trilling sound emanated from John's left jeans pocket.

 "Yes, I know."
 John flicked the crumpled paper towel into the waste-paper basket beside.